hftf/roirpt/jeff-phrasing/README2.md

 A test implementation currently uses a retroactive second stroke <kbd>+-P</kbd>
 (i.e. press <kbd>+</kbd> and <kbd>P</kbd> after the first stroke).

+### Infinitive

+The infinitive (or non-finite) form is selected by a null subject with inversion (which makes sense as there cannot be inversion without a subject).
+Verbs have only one infinitive form, thus <kbd>STWR</kbd> and <kbd>STKPWHR</kbd> neutralize (behave identically) in this context.

 ## Learning and practice